Chapter 2 - Addition of multiplications

 And finally, the multiplication a*b is a repeatedly added by itself, b-many times.

 There are two basic ways to mix additons and multiplications in the same math expression.
 One leads to a remarkable property called "the distributive property of multiplication", which is and will be very useful when calculating and simplifying math expressions.
-The other way to mix additons and multiplications brings us to linear combinations, and the clever way they can combine many numbers while keeping them separated (or at least separable).
+The other way to mix additons and multiplications brings us to linear combinations, and the clever way they can combine many numbers into one, while keeping them separated (or at least separable).

 What if I repeat multiplication?